Headache

 A headache, also known as cephalalgia, is the symptom of pain in the face, head, or neck.
 It can occur as a migraine, tension-type headache, or cluster headache.
 There is an increased risk of depression in those with severe headaches.

 Headaches can occur as a result of many conditions.
 There are a number of different classification systems for headaches.
 The most well-recognized is that of the International Headache Society, which classifies it into more than 150 types of primary and secondary headaches.
 Causes of headaches may include dehydration; fatigue; sleep deprivation; stress; the effects of medications (overuse) and recreational drugs, including withdrawal; viral infections; loud noises; head injury; rapid ingestion of a very cold food or beverage; and dental or sinus issues (such as sinusitis).

-Treatment of a headache depends on the underlying cause, but commonly involves analgesic (pain medication), especially in case of migraine or cluster headaches.
+Treatment of a headache depends on the underlying cause, but for mild to moderate headaches, pain relievers are often used.
 A headache is one of the most commonly experienced of all physical discomforts.

 About half of adults have a headache in a given year.
-Tension headaches are the most common, affecting about 1.6 billion people (21.8% of the population) followed by migraine headaches which affect about 848 million (11.7%).
+Tension headaches are the most common, affecting 24.9% of the population followed by migraine headaches which affect 14.1%.

 Causes

 There are more than 200 types of headaches.
 Some are harmless and some are life-threatening.
-The description of the headache and findings on neurological examination, determine whether additional tests are needed and what treatment is best.
+The description of the headache and findings on neurological examination determine whether additional tests are needed and what treatment is best.

 Headaches are broadly classified as "primary" or "secondary".
 Primary headaches are benign, recurrent headaches not caused by underlying disease or structural problems.
 For example, migraine is a type of primary headache.
 While primary headaches may cause significant daily pain and disability, they are not dangerous from a physiological point of view.
 Secondary headaches are caused by an underlying disease, like an infection, head injury, vascular disorders, brain bleed, stomach irritation, or brain tumor.
 Secondary headaches can be dangerous.
 Certain "red flags" or warning signs indicate a secondary headache may be dangerous.